angristan/openvpn-install/README.md

 - `CLIENT=clientname`
 - `PASS=1`

 If the server is behind NAT, you can specify its endpoint with the `ENDPOINT` variable.
-It the endpoint is the public IP address which it is behind, you can use `ENDPOINT=$(curl ifconfig.co)` (the script will default to this.)
+If the endpoint is the public IP address which it is behind, you can use `ENDPOINT=$(curl -4 ifconfig.co)` (the script will default to this).
+The endpoint can be an IPv4, an IPv6 or a domain.

 Other variables can be set depending on your choice (encryption, compression).
 You can search for then in the `installQuestions()` function of the script.